Make next summer your most memorable yet.

 Learn the concepts and terminology utilized in the study of communication, especially intercultural communication.
 Understand the importance of culture in the communication process, and how culture affects both the verbal and nonverbal forms of communication.
 Make students sensitive to the difficulties involved in all forms of intercultural communication, including interclass and interethnic communication.
 May be taken as a Cultural Studies elective.

 This intensive course covers all aspects of successful language learning: developing your speaking, listening, reading and writing skills.
 Project work and extra-curricular activities further enhance autonomous learning behavior and German language use outside the classroom.
-The course provides students with a basic knowledge of German covering vocabulary and grammar structures necessary for conducting simple everyday conversation.
+The course provides students with a basic knowledge of German covering vocabulary and grammar structures necessary for conducting a simple everyday conversation.
 Instruction is based on the stages of the CEFR (A1-C1).

 Special Topics Courses